IDU-CVLab/Images_Preprocessing/README.md

 ## 3. Countor Images Cropping
-The code 'COV19D_CT_images_Processing_Using_Contour_Cropping.ipynb'
-In an attempt to segment and highlight region of interests in the images, this code applies a function to crop Region of Interests on the CT images using open-cv.
+The code 'COV19D_CT_images_Processing_Using_Contour_Cropping.ipynb' is an an attempt to segment and highlight region of interests in the images, this code applies a function to crop Region of Interests on the CT images using open-cv.
 Results of cropping can be seen in the code on one of the CT images- a central slice.